 - Showing off.
 Of course, you may also want to improve your home photography for its own sake.
 If you want to show off your property on social media or if you just want to take better photographs, building your skills can pay off.

 Invest in Your Equipment

 One of the best things you can do to improve your real estate photography is to invest in your equipment.
-With respect to cameras, you usually get what you pay for, at least to an extent; if you’re serious about turning this into a career, or if you want to maximize your return on investment, consider splurging on higher-end equipment.
+With respect to cameras, you usually get what you pay for, at least to an extent.

 Better tripods, better lighting, and specialized tools like flashguns can augment your capabilities and help you take better photos.
-If you’re serious about building a career, you may even invest in a drone so you can take aerial photographs.
+If you’re serious about building a career, you may even invest in a drone so you can take aerial photography for real estate.

 Study the Pros